owulveryck/blog/content/post/yolo-faces.md

 </figure>
 </center>

+The basic principle is that every layer is a "closed area"; therefore it is accessed through API and every layer can be tested independently.
 Therefore each layer is described in a paragraph of this article.

+The "actor" here is a simple cli tool.
+It is the main package of the application (and in go the main package is the package `main`); In the rest of the article, I will reference it as "**the actor**.

 # Implementing the business logic with a neural network